daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 ## Interrupts
 Core 0 should run all interrupts.
 Core 1 should run all processing for GEN 1 and all GCLK interrupts for GEN 2 and GEN 3.
 Note GEN 2 and GEN 3 process in the ISR, however the DMA is activated before.
 Processing in GEN 2 and GEN 3 should be very fast.
 There is no processing on Core 0 outside of interrupts.

 Serial protocol interrupts are the highest priority.
 Next is multiplexing interrupts, if any.
+Matrix algorithms are free to configure interrupts on Core 1 if they desire.
+Matrix algorithms own Core 1.